JohnD-EE/conversation-companions/README.md

 Always and everywhere on Earth, people have common needs.
 They want to matter, the want to be listened to, they want to feel a connection to other people, to nature, and to some bigger meaning.

+### Vision/Strategy
+* Create venues for facilitated conversations
+* Maintian principle based models for facilitated conversations
+* Conversation subjects will be controversial or involve complexity and ambiguity
+* Create a public and private conversation spaces
+* Public conversations will focus on controversial events, narratives, and moral dichotomies
+* Private conversations will be 'paid for' facilitated events for companies and organisations
+* All conversations will adhere to the principle based conversation models
+* The aim is to acheive more nuanced perspectives, more nuanced outcomes, through wiser and more inclusive conversations

+### Process
+* Build

 ### Why:
 * The enjoyment of shared curiosity
 * Exploring ideas together